Best Air Purifier for Allergies

 As the indoor comfort experts, Carrier offers a number of reliable solutions for improving indoor air quality, including our Infinity® air purifiers, featuring our patented Captures & Kills® technology, that offer proven, 99% inactivation of select captured viruses and germs.3

-Do Air Purifiers Help Allergies?
+Do Air Purifiers Help With Allergies?

-Answering the question, “do air purifiers help allergies?” starts with understanding how air purifiers work.
+Answering the question, “do air purifiers help with allergies?” starts with understanding how air purifiers work.
 In most cases, an air purifier uses a fan to circulate air into a filter or series of air filters.
 Depending upon the capability of the filtration system, airborne particles of various sizes are trapped, leaving cleaner, or “purified” air back into the room or home.
 The effectiveness of the air purifier is directly related to the capability of the filter or filters.
 For example, a true HEPA filter has been verified to capture 99.97 percent of airborne pollutants sized 0.3 microns in diameter.

 Other air cleaning and purifying units may use electronic methods of collecting airborne particles.
 These units place an electrical charge on incoming particles and capture the charged particles on oppositely charged collector plates or filters.
 These models often include a mechanical pre-filter which must be replaced regularly.
 If you still have questions regarding “do air purifiers work?”, check out our web page dedicated to that topic.